death-by-coconut/juancarlosasensio.com/src/posts/great-spinning-forces.md

 which confined me to the spin bike

 from where I can write a verse in the name of efficiency

-and get a glimpse of eternity, rising above all the Great Forces.
+and get a glimpse of eternity, rising above all the Great Forces without shame.